Code-Institute-Submissions/milestone-project-61/TESTING.md

 - Fixing [parsing errors](#parsing-errors) in the the [style.css](assets/css/style.css) file.
 - Switching the deprecated [`word-break: break-word` to `word-break: normal`](#css-warnings).
 - [Missing semicolons added and unnecessary semicolons removed](#javascript) from JavaScript files.
+- [Readded animation delay class to company logo](#home-mobile) on the home section.

 ## Bugs Unfixed